sap-tutorials/Tutorials/tutorials/hxe-aws-athena-01/hxe-aws-athena-01.md

 >
 >You can find the region coverage for all AWS services [here](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 >
->It is also recommended for you to create your SAP HANA, express edition instance in the selected region.
+>It is also recommended for you to create your SAP HANA, express edition instance in the same region.

 Click on **Create**.